tacoinfra/kiln/docs/config.md

 If this option is disabled, the ledger indicator on the header will be shown only if Kiln Baker has baking rights.

+## resolved-alerts-ttl INT

+Time in minutes after which resolved alerts are deleted.
+The value should be between 0 and 10080 (7 days).
+Defaults to 4320 minutes (3 days).

 ## binary-paths

 Create a file named `binary-paths` in the `config` directory adjacent